helander/node-red-boolean-gates/README.md

 ### Configuration options

 In addition to selecting the boolan function (or entrance function) of a node, the following configuration options are available:
- - Startup filter   A time period, in seconds, during node startup when no node output is produced.
+* 'Startup filter': A time period, in seconds, during node startup when no node output is produced.
- - Default output   Select what to happen if not enough input is available.
+* 'Default output': Select what to happen if not enough input is available.
 No output, true or false are the options.
 This function is not available in case the Startup filter period is 0 seconds.

 # Help and examples